Artificial hip joint (Hip-Tep): Which are the most important risks?

 2. Thrombosis and embolism

-Operations on the lower half of the body, especially on the hip, increase the risk of the formation of blood clots in the veins, known as thrombosis.
-If such a clot loosens and wanders into the lungs, it can lead to a potentially life -threatening pulmonary embolism.
-Therefore, careful thrombosis prophylaxis after the operation is essential.
+Surgery on the lower body, particularly on the hip, increases the risk of blood clots forming in the veins, a condition known as thrombosis.
+If such a clot breaks loose and travels to the lungs, it can cause a potentially life-threatening pulmonary embolism.
+Therefore, careful thrombosis prophylaxis after surgery is essential.

 Preventive measures: